textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 For each publishing role having <span class="warning">Limited</span> access to a panel, the specific rights and restrictions for that panel are clarified in the following sections.

-### Publisher limitations {#sec3-1}
+### Publisher limitations

 Publishers have the same scope of rights as the administrator (an account type described earlier), except a Publisher cannot delete the administrator's account, whereas an administrator can certainly delete the publisher's.

-But the administrator and Publisher don't compete.
+But the Administrator and Publisher don't compete.
 Unlike administrators, Publishers represent the top position of the editorial team, which is focused on website architecture, content, and design.
-Publishers may not actually work on all those things -- from a collaborative standpoint they're more a decision maker than a doer -- but they have the power in the CMS to step in and override something if necessary.
+Publishers may not actually work on all those things - from a collaborative standpoint they're more a decision maker than a doer - but they have the power in the CMS to step in and override something if necessary.

 There should only be one Publisher, functionally speaking.
-Anyone who needed similar rights, but not the absolute same rights, should be a Manager Editor.
+Anyone who needed similar rights, but not the absolute same rights, should be a 'Managing Editor'.

-### Managing Editor limitations {#sec3-2}
+### Managing Editor limitations

 Managing Editors are essentially the Publisher's right hand, a transition role from process governance to content production.
 A given website project might define specific responsibilities for the Managing Editor outside of the CMS, like recruiting freelance writers, maintaining the editorial calendar, and so on.

 Managing Editors have the same privileges as Publishers throughout the administration side, with one exception:

--   **Users** panel: They can see basic data types (Login, Real name, Email, Privileges, Last log in, etc) for all user accounts, and edit full account data for any inferior role, but cannot edit account data for Publishers or other Managing Editors.
+* On the [Users administration panel](http://docs.textpattern.io/administration/users-panel): They can see basic data types (Login, Real name, Email, Privileges, Last log in, etc) for all user accounts, and edit full account data for any inferior role, but cannot edit account data for Publishers or other Managing Editors.

-In addition to the noted panel limitation, Managing Editors don’t have as much detailed debugging info available to them either when the production status is higher.
+In addition to the noted panel limitation, Managing Editors don't have as much detailed debugging info available to them either when the production status is higher.

-### Copy Editor limitations {#sec3-3}
+### Copy Editor limitations

 Copy Editors aren't concerned with governance activities like the higher roles are.
 The Copy Editor's focus is specifically on editing the content produced by writers and making final preparations and/or checks before publishing.
 Such preps and checks might include formatting copy and adding images (or verifying that it's been done correctly), assigning output designators (the section and categories fields), adding custom field data and metadata, setting publishing date, and so forth.

 Copy Editor privileges are pretty straight forward, either having full access to panels or no access at all, with one exception:

--   **Users** panel: They can see basic data types for all user accounts, but they can only edit their own account data.
+* On the [Users administration panel](http://docs.textpattern.io/administration/users-panel): They can see basic data types for all user accounts, but they can only edit their own account data.

-### Staff Writer limitations {#sec3-4}
+### Staff Writer limitations

 The Staff Writer is one of two roles primarily concerned with writing articles (the other being Freelancer).
 They don't need access to much of